pachyderm/pachyderm/doc/docs/1.13.x/deploy-manage/manage/s3gateway/configure-s3client.md

 # Configure Your S3 Client

-Before you can work with the S3 gateway, you need to configure your S3 client to access Pachyderm repo.
+Before you can access a repo via the S3 gateway, you need to configure your S3 client.
 Complete the steps in one of the sections below that correspond to your S3 client.

 ## Configure MinIO